Hardy Boys Webzine | ![]() | Hardy Boys Home Page |

 Early Hardy Boys books with dustjackets continue to command high prices on eBay but not at the previously seen absurd levels.

-A good source for hardcover rebindings of some Casefiles & Digest Hardy Boys and Clues Bros. is http://www.demcomedia.com/.
+A good source for hardcover rebindings of some Casefiles & Digest Hardy Boys and Clues Bros. is https://www.demcomedia.com/.
 I bought a Casefile and was very pleased with the high quality.
 They go for around 9 bucks each + postage.
 Amazon offers these too, along with some paperback Spanish editions of early digests.

 Karen Plunkett-Powell reports: